Local Points of Interest

 You can drive to the beach and park, or you can take the trolley and leave your car behind.
 However, parking permits are required to park at the beach.
 Day, weekly and seasonal passes are available at the Town Hall.

 Fireworks are held on July 4th at the beach.
-There are lifeguards at Gooch's Beach and Mother's Beach from Memorial Day through Columbus Day.
+There are lifeguards at Gooch's Beach and Mother's Beach from Memorial Day through Labor Day.

 Brick Store Museum